-Founded in 1386, Universität Heidelberg is Germany’s oldest university.
-It is consistently ranked first or second place among the top German universities, and is home to a number of Nobel laureates.
-The university’s excellent reputation has attracted top research institutions such as German Cancer Research Center (DKFZ), National Center for Tumor Diseases (NCTS), European Molecular Biology Laboratory (EMBL), as well as three Max Plank Institutes (MPI) in the areas of Medical Research, International Law, and Astronomy.
+As Germany’s oldest university, Universität Heidelberg enjoys a proud heritage of academic excellence.
+It is consistently ranked first or second place among German universities.
+The university’s excellent reputation has also attracted world-renowned research institutions such as the German Cancer Research Center (DKFZ), the National Center for Tumor Diseases (NCTS), the European Molecular Biology Laboratory (EMBL), as well as three Max Plank Institutes (MPI) in the areas of Medical Research, International Law, and Astronomy.

 If you would like a Program Brochure mailed to you, or have specific questions about the AJY Program, contact our American office at 419-448-2062 or email@example.com